Methadone Clinic Morehead City, NC

 Morehead City Treatment Center Llc

-Morehead City Treatment Center Llc is a methadone clinic in Morehead City, NC situated in Carteret County at 403 North 35th Street, 28557 zip code area that also includes suboxone treatment services.
-Morehead City Treatment Center Llc provides methadone detox, methadone maintenance and buprenorphine detox.
-Morehead City Treatment Center Llc includes opioid treatment for adults and young adults.
-Morehead City Treatment Center Llc also provides detox service that includes: benzodiazepines detoxification, opioid detox and methamphetamines detoxification.
+Morehead City Treatment Center Llc is a methadone clinic in Morehead City, NC situated in Carteret County at 403 North 35th Street, 28557 zip code area that also includes suboxone treatment.
+Morehead City Treatment Center Llc provides methadone maintenance, methadone detox and buprenorphine detox.
+Morehead City Treatment Center Llc provides opioid treatment for adults and young adults.
+Morehead City Treatment Center Llc also provides detox service that includes: benzodiazepines detoxification, cocaine detoxification and opioid detox.

 Port Health Services

-Port Health Services is a methadone treatment center in Morehead City, North Carolina situated at 3715 Guardian Avenue, 28557 zip code.
-Port Health Services provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
+Port Health Services is a methadone treatment center in Morehead City, NC situated at 3715 Guardian Avenue, 28557 zip code.
+Port Health Services provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
 Also, Port Health Services offers mental health services.

 Fmrc Clinics Pc

-Fmrc Clinics Pc is a methadone treatment center in Morehead City, NC located at 310 Commerce Avenue, Suite B, 28557 zip code area.
+Fmrc Clinics Pc is a methadone clinic in Morehead City, NC situated at 310 Commerce Avenue, Suite B, 28557 zip code area.
 Fmrc Clinics Pc provides suboxone prescription and buprenorphine maintenance.
-Also, Fmrc Clinics Pc provides mental health services and mentoring/peer support.
-Fmrc Clinics Pc provides opioid treatment for young adults and adults.
+In addition, Fmrc Clinics Pc offers mental health services and mentoring/peer support.
+Fmrc Clinics Pc includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.